SamuelHerrera/todo-with-ai-sh-2025/features/README.md

     - Call an AI to enhance the title like make it clearer
     - Break taks it into steps (if possible)
     - Enrich the description it with relevant info (like comming from a search)
-- Add WhatsApp integration (Evolution API or Baileys WA)
+- Add WhatsApp integration (Baileys WA)
-    - Use a filter so only messages with #to-do list comming from whatsapp trigger the bot
+    - Use a filter so only messages with ### comming from whatsapp trigger the bot